Humidity level for carving

 Step By Step Process.

-- Turn the meter on.
-At this point, the electrical current will course through the wood, resisting wood better than it does water.
+4. Turn the meter on.
+At this point, the electrical current will course through the wood, resisting wood better than water.

 Or you can use the pinless meter.ย

-- Place the scanning face of the meter against the wood.
-Try to choose a large flat surface of the wood.ย
+1. Place the scanning face of the meter against the wood.
+Try to choose a large, flat surface of wood.ย

 ย How Long it will take

-Whether you are using a pin-type or pinless, scanning the wood or taking the reading shouldnโt take more than a few seconds.ย
+Whether you are using a pin-type or pinless scanner, scanning the wood or taking the reading should take no more than a few seconds.ย

 Expected Results

-If the in-use locationโs humidity is between 19 and 25%, and the EMC is at 5%, then the corresponding EMC needs to be at 5%.
-If the humidity is between 47 and 52%, the EMC is at 9%, then the MC (moisture content) will also be 9%.ย
+If the humidity of the in-use location is between 19 and 25% and the EMC is 5%, then the corresponding EMC needs to be 5%.
+If the humidity is between 47 and 52% and the EMC is 9%, then the MC (moisture content) will also be 9%.ย

 Things to look out for

-To check on the moisture content of wood, you can use a moisture meter.
-If the wood moisture content is above normal, you will find that your carving may not hold up for long, hence why the MC levels are something you will need to be on the lookout for.ย
+You can use a moisture meter to check the moisture content of wood.
+If the wood moisture content is above normal, your carving may not hold up for long, hence why you need to be on the lookout for MC levels.ย

 If there is too much moisture in the wood, then the wood may shrink.ย

 Be careful also not to fall for common myths surrounding the wood.
-Some myths claim that wood will expand when it is hot and contract or shrink when it is cold.ย
+Some myths claim that wood will expand when hot and contract or shrink when cold.ย

 Before you use wood, you must allow it to acclimate first.
 Once this is done, its moisture content will be in tandem with the room humidity level, also known as RH.ย